-This is the history of pizza, a journey trhough space and time and different cultures.
+This is the history of pizza, a journey through space and time and different cultures.

-Follow the fascinating journey of a simple dish rich of history, ingredients, taste and glory.
-From the bread disks cooked on stone in the taverns of Napoli, to the conquer of all the world, discover the history of pizza.
+Follow the fascinating journey of a simple dish rich in history, ingredients, taste, and glory.
+From the bread disks cooked on stone in the taverns of Naples to the conquest of the whole world, discover the history of pizza.

 We would like to underline how a traditional dish like this one can be totally personalized with organic certified ingredients in order to make it truly natural and tasty.
-We suggest to adapt your recipe by using organic ingredients to create an amazing pizza.
+Here, we suggest how adapting your recipe by using organic ingredients to create an amazing pizza.

-Agriculture was born.
-In the Near East people start to cultivate selected plant species, spelt and small spelt, barley, legumes and flax.
-Cooking polenta on stone was common since the lower Neolithic.
-It was common to make with toasted and milled cereals or unleavened bread.
+Once agriculture was born, in the Near East people started to cultivate selected plant species, spelt and small spelt, barley, legumes and flax.
+Cooking polenta on the stone was common since the lower Neolithic, and it was usually made of toasted and milled cereals or unleavened bread.

 Pizza and the pyramids